Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/Move Glossary.md

 “INFLICT YOUR HARM”

-When you inflict your harm (page 19), you mark progress against your foe.
+When you inflict your [[harm]], you mark progress against your foe.
 If you are armed with a deadly weapon (such as a sword, axe, spear, or bow), you inflict 2 harm.
 If you are unarmed or using an improvised or simple weapon (such as a shield, stick, club, staff, or rock), you inflict 1 harm.

 Each point of harm you inflict is marked as progress on your foe’s progress track, as appropriate to their rank.
 For example, each point of harm equals 2 ticks when fighting an extreme enemy, or 2 full progress boxes when fighting a dangerous enemy.